MarshalLeeeeee/Synapse/SynapseTool/Config/README.md

 # Config
 Game config data is necessary for game designer.
+With config, designers do not require to know or modify game code.
+What's more, we can change the behavior or data of the game by changing the config without recompiling the project.

-Here provides tools for editing game config data and export them for runtime use.
+Here, we provide tools for editing game config data and export them for game runtime use.

 ## Editor
 We provide a web-based local editor for game designer to generate game config data.